hackergrrl/common-readme/readme_tips.md

 ## what's the problem? (a massive pile of good and bad things)

 The node ecosystem is powered by its modules.
+Each module is a superpower.
 If node was a train, it's npm taht arranges them into a string of boxcars, and puts a driving locomotive behind all of it.

-This train runs on schedule at [npm](https://npmjs.org).
+This train of superpowers runs on schedule at [npm](https://npmjs.org).
 In the course of a week, node developers evaluate potentially dozens of modules for inclusion in their projects.
 This is a great deal of power being churned out in a daily basis, ripe for the plucking as fast as you can write `npm install`.

 Like any ecosystem that is extremely accessible, the quality bar varies. npm may pack away all of the modules and let them roam the countryside, but each boxcar is packed full of tools: some shining and new, others broken and rusty.